What is the Spacemesh Open Testnet?

-No. One PoET server (which serves millions of Spacemesh full nodes) has the same negligible environmental impact as allocating and operating one web server with one fully utilized commodity CPU core.
-Spacemesh PoET is a software only solution that doesn’t involve any expensive dedicated custom hardware and it works on commodity-grade web server hardware.
-Since PoET is performing sequential non-parallelizable work, there is no advantage for custom ASIC hardware implementations over the reference open source implementation running on commodity-grade server hardware.
+No. One PoET server (which can serve millions of Spacemesh Smeshers) has the same negligible environmental impact as allocating and operating one web server with one fully utilized commodity CPU core.
+Spacemesh PoET is a software-only solution that doesn’t involve any expensive dedicated custom hardware and it works on commodity-grade web server hardware.
+Since PoET is performing sequential, non-parallelizable work, there is no advantage for custom ASIC hardware implementations over the reference open source implementation running on commodity-grade server hardware.

 Does PoET create a centralization issue?

 Not really.
 Spacemesh PoET is a free open source reference implementation that is designed to be run by multiple parties without any limitation.
-For the main net platform release, PoET servers will be configurable to require a small transaction free from full nodes who use the service.
+For the mainnet platform release, PoET servers will be configurable to require a small transaction free from smeshers who use the service.
 This will make running PoET services profitable to 3rd parties in a decentralized market context.
 Spacemesh will run few foundation PoET servers as a safety measure to ensure that there will always be at least one live PoET service available for protocol participants.
-Unlike other platforms which use sequential work, Spacemesh full nodes running on desktop PCs at home are not expected to run the PoET service on their systems.
-Spacemesh PoET is also trustless in the sense that full nodes verify POET service results and don’t need to trust a PoET service operator.
+Unlike other platforms which use sequential work, Spacemesh smeshers running on desktop PCs at home are not expected to run the PoET service on their systems.
+Spacemesh PoET is also trustless in the sense that smeshers verify PoET service results and don’t need to trust a PoET service operator.

 What is the Spacemesh governance model?

-The Spacemesh development company builds and maintains the open source software platform, compensates full-time core developers and researchers who work on the project full time (currently 20 people) and recommends the main net economic model, the coin issuance protocol and other platform parameters.
-There are currently no plans for on-chain governance for the Spacemesh main net.
-All Spacemesh software is 100% open source provided under a permissive license which allows anyone to use the technology for other kinds of networks without any limitations.
+All Spacemesh software is 100% open source and provided under a permissive license, allowing anyone, anywhere to use the technology without limitation.
+The Spacemesh development company builds and maintains the open source software platform, compensates core R&D staff who work on the project full time (currently ~20 people) and recommends the Mainnet economic model, the coin issuance schedule and other platform parameters.
+There are currently no plans for on-chain governance for the Spacemesh Mainnet.
+More information on recommended Mainnet governance will become available as the launch of Mainnet approaches.

 What is a permissionless system?

-In a permissionless system, anyone can use a scarce resource and thereby participate in decision-making process of the system.
-For example, in a PoW based blockchain anyone can become a miner and attempt to create the latest block by expending computational resources.
+In a permissionless system, anyone can stake a scarce resource and thereby participate in the decision-making process of the system.
+For example, in a PoW-based blockchain anyone can become a miner and attempt to create the latest block by expending computational resources.